 Impressive Dual Action Blades

 Having the dual action blades goes a long way to make the unit a lot better.
-The dual action design makes the unit to have lower vibrations in comparison to those running on a single action blade system.
+The dual-action design makes the unit have lower vibrations in comparison to those running on a single-action blade system.

 Since it is also a 24-inch blade in size, it is going to work great to handle the larger hedges with a lot more ease.
 You can always cut through the large hedges faster, thus it can be used for commercial applications.